Pinches-code/me_yo/README.md

 - cross-disciplinary perspective,
 - proactivity and a sense of ownership.

-Participated in large-scale projects: From creating a statistical handbook for OJSC Russian Railways (archival data analysis) to optimizing HR strategies for a state-owned company.
-I believe even complex tasks can be broken into steps — just start and move forward incrementally.
+More details can be found in the "Work Experience" section

-Work philosophy: Value clear goals and pragmatism. **Dislike "work for work’s sake"** — always seek to improve outcomes through optimization.
-Currently curating my portfolio in this repository, featuring case studies, experiments with new tools, and automation examples.
+Work philosophy: **Dislike "work for work’s sake"** — always seek to improve outcomes through optimization.

-Personal: Love dissecting horror movie plots and painting with oils while listening to podcasts.
-Firmly believe creativity and attention to detail are integral to analytics.
+Personal: I'm a highly energetic (sometimes excessively so!) and proactive person.
+I love tasks that demand creativity and truly enjoy building entirely new solutions from the ground up.

 **Don’t wait for perfect conditions — start acting, because you’re the one who creates them.**